 I hosted this party in our basement playroom.
 That’s where I staged the dessert table, activities and sleeping (if you can call it sleeping).
 For dinner and breakfast, we moved upstairs to our kitchen.

-I draped our toy storage/bookcase built-ins with white sailcloth curtains and made a dessert table out of the center area.
+- I draped our toy storage/bookcase built-ins with white sailcloth curtains to hide the toys and made a dessert table out of the center area.
 In between the bookcases, I hung a tension rod with a two-panel navy blue curtain.
 (This was really just raw fabric with a rod pocket sewn in.)
 I let the curtain drape onto the dessert table and finished the edge with jumbo pink rick-rack that I stapled in place.
 (Don’t let lack of sewing abilities stop you!)

 So that everything would pop against the navy backdrop, I kept all my serving pieces white.
 The owl cookies and s’mores are on doll beds lined with patterned paper from the Night Owl collection.

 - Chocolate cake with white icing and polka dots to match the printables.
-The owl topper is from Edible Designs by Letty.
+The owl topper is from Edible Designs by Letty; her Etsy shop has since closed.
 (Budget tip: the Target bakery is great about custom cake orders and keeps down your costs so you can add fun touches, like the little fondant owl.)

 - Chocolate and vanilla cupcakes.
 (See my owl cupcake tutorial here.)